 Charles-Harris is one of 18 children and was educated in a former British colony for 13 years.

 “In our increasingly globalized classrooms, I appreciate the unique perspective that being raised in my multinational, multiethnic family has provided me,” she says.
 “Similar to my upbringing in an unconventional family, I found the urban classroom to be simultaneously enriching, sprawling, messy, complicated, imperfect, and providing unlimited opportunity for intellectual development.”

 William Estepar-Garcia devoted his collegiate career to education research, assessment of student learning, and test development, a commitment that has placed him on the right track to accomplish his goal of working for a world-renowned research and measurement organization.
-The Puerto Rico, native joins the Department of Education Psychology in the measurement, evaluation, and assessment (MEA) program, and currently works alongside Professor Betsy McCoach in the National Center for Research on Gifted Education, exploring identification practices for academically or intellectually gifted students in underrepresented populations.
+The Puerto Rico, native joined the Department of Education Psychology in the measurement, evaluation, and assessment (MEA) program in Fall 2015, working alongside Professor Betsy McCoach in the National Center for Research on Gifted Education, exploring identification practices for academically or intellectually gifted students in underrepresented populations.

 Estepar-Garcia most recently served as a measurement and research specialist with The College Board, in the research and measurement division of the Puerto Rico and Latin America office.
 There, he was responsible for the development, assistance, and implementation of research studies to support the organization’s ongoing services for the educational community in the region.
 Prior to that, he worked as an assessment technician and a student learning analyst at the University of Puerto Rico – Rio Piedras (UPR-RP), where he provided support in the institutional efforts to assess student learning for program evaluations and institutional accreditation.
 At UPR-RP, he earned his BA in secondary education with an emphasis on mathematics and an M.Ed. in educational research and evaluation.